kiranpatil44/Mini-Task-Manager/README.md

 # Mini-Task-Manager
 Mini-task-manager for devza front end developer role

-I have finish all tasks and extra requirement also except drag and drop functionality
+I have finish all tasks and extra requirement also except drag and drop functionality. completed search functionality without API

 npm install will install all the dependancies. npm start will run project on local